southside-chillers/southside.chillers.online/southside/content/chapters/ring-cycle.md

----
-title: "Ring Cycle"
-date: 2018-03-06T08:50:29-04:00
+{
+    "chapter": 18,
+    "date": "2018-03-06T08:50:29-04:00",
-description: "Acquiring jewelry to stave off apocalypse: a fantasy staple.
-But is this the real life, or is it just fantasy?"
+    "description": "Acquiring jewelry to stave off apocalypse: a fantasy staple.
+But is this the real life, or is it just fantasy?", "title": "Ring Cycle"
-chapter: 18
----
+}

 The early morning sun streams through the windows of the inn above Fleck’s Tavern.
 The adventurers have had a long rest, and with it, plenty of time to consider the 75% negative opinion of Kord on the topic of entering the City of the Dead.